Xmaz2150/SoftwareTesting101/0x05-Defect Management/0-Defect_Management_Process.md

  Defect management is a process in software development and quality assurance that involves identifying, reporting, prioritizing, tracking, and resolving software faults.
 It helps to maintain and improve the overall quality of a software product.
 Defect management is an iterative process that occurs throughout the development lifecycle to ensure that the software is of good quality and meets the user's needs.

 ## Defect ?

-A deviation from the expected from the output of a test case/scenario.
+A deviation from the expected output of a test case/scenario.

  ## Defect Metrics
  1. **Critical Defect Percentage**: Focuses on the severity of defects.
 It determines the percentage of all identified defects that are rated as critical.
 Critical defects have a significant influence on the software's functioning, stability, or security.
 A high critical defect percentage suggests possible flaws in the development or testing processes, implying the need to identify and resolve significant issues sooner.